undefinedDarkness/rice/README.md

 these are the dotfiles for my Ubuntu based rice using the [awesome](awesomewm.org/) window manager

 As of 1 May 2021, My rice uses [gruvbox material](https://github.com/sainnhe/gruvbox-material) as the primary colorscheme.

+*so umm, I deleted my script folder on accident so... some bits wont work (mainly todo), will recreate*

 ```
 primary:
   background: '#1d2021'